freepn/fpnd/README.rst

 * Gentoo

-  - Use your proffered tools to keep the overlay synced and check for updates frequently; using the "live" ebuild is left as an exercise for the reader...
+  - Use your preferred tools to keep the overlay synced and check for updates frequently; using the "live" ebuild is left as an exercise for the reader...